sdbs-uni-p/JSONSchemaWitnessGeneration/README.md

 # JSON Schema Witness Generation - Reproduction Package

-This is a reproduction package for the article Witness Generation for JSON Schema, by Lyes Attouche, Mohamed-Amine Baazizi, Dario Colazzo, Giorgio Ghelli, Carlo Sartiani, and Stefanie Scherzinger.
+This is a reproduction package for the article Witness Generation for JSON Schema by Lyes Attouche, Mohamed-Amine Baazizi, Dario Colazzo, Giorgio Ghelli, Carlo Sartiani, and Stefanie Scherzinger.

 This reproduction package was created by Stefan Klessinger.